Best Campervan Tour of North Wales

 No, only for the cafe.

-Located just off the A4080 near the village of Newborough, is this warren of marked forest trails.
+Located just off the A4080 near the village of Newborough is this warren of marked forest trails.
 Home to vast sand dunes, walks and wildlife and one of the most picturesque beaches, linking up to Llanddwyn Island at the far tip of the sands.

-There’s so much walking here, all are well marked consisting of a mix of bike trails, running and walking.
-Paths lead through the forest, crossing the sands to Llanddwyn, where low tide provides access to more winding paths.
-Passing rocky coves.
-Look out for seals resting upon the rocks, whilst wild ponies graze on the open grassland.
+There’s so much walking here too.
+All are well marked trails, consisting of a mix of bike, running and walking routes.
+Paths lead through the forest, crossing the sands to Llanddwyn where low tide provides access to more winding paths, passing rocky coves.

 For the romantic types, you’ll be pleased to learn that Llanddwyn actually has its roots in romance.

-A chapel was built in the 16th Century with the funds raised from these pilgrimages.
+A chapel was actually built in the 16th Century with funds raised from these pilgrimages.
 The remains of which you can still see today.